ricardomc1017-wq/Clocklet/README.md

 Clocket is a CLI application developed on C, with the purpose of showing the Time on an ASCII digital clock.
 The ASCII numbers are taken from the project FIGlet.

-For the installation process in Debian distro family, use:
+For the preparation process in Debian distro family, use:

 ```bash
 sudo apt update